ProphetPope/githubinclassdemo/README.md

 - [x] No one should be left behind.
 - [x] BELIEVE all THINGS are POSSIBLE
 - [x] Make the Proper ADJUSTMENTS in LIFE

+*Changing the WORLD One SOUL at a TIME*

 https://scontent-dfw5-1.xx.fbcdn.net/v/t31.0-8/p720x720/14589679_1764503667123072_2493577567191813194_o.jpg?_nc_cat=111&_nc_ohc=J7kc8L_sa9IAX9hnNUT&_nc_ht=scontent-dfw5-1.xx&_nc_tp=6&oh=c79dc4e58a1c27d39d4af97e8033eb26&oe=5ED00E3A